cleverbase/walleke/README.md

 - The wallet stores cards in `localStorage`, renders them using a simple UI schema, and can seed example cards.

 **Run Locally**
-- Serve the repository as static files (any HTTP server works):
+- Serve as static files (any HTTP server works):
   - Node: `npx serve .` or `npx http-server .`
   - Python: `python -m http.server 8080`
-- Open two browser windows:
+- Recommended tabs:
   - Portal: `portal/index.html`
   - Wallet: `mobile/index.html`
-- Use the “Sessiecode” field shown on portal pages to paste the session into the wallet if you don’t use a real camera.
+- Use the “Sessiecode” field on portal pages to copy/paste session IDs into the wallet when you aren’t scanning with a camera.
+- Root entry (`index.html`) is optional but useful when demoing the portal/mobile split or the PWA instructions.

 **Core Pages**
 - `portal/index.html` – entry; links to Add and Share scenarios.